AvianNetwork/Avian/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to bitcoin-core.
+This issue tracker is only for technical issues related to Avian.

-General ravencoin questions and/or support requests and are best directed to the [Ravencoin Discord](https://discord.gg/GwtXdyc).
+General ravencoin questions and/or support requests and are best directed to the [Avian Discord](https://discord.gg/xDDMYA2SqV).

 For reporting security issues, please direct message one of the core developers in discord.